andrew/ultimate-awesome/README.md

 - [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.
 - [Awesome-Domain-Generalization](https://github.com/junkunyuan/Awesome-Domain-Generalization) - Awesome things about domain generalization, including papers, code, etc.
+- [awesome-controllable-video-generation](https://github.com/mayuelala/awesome-controllable-video-generation) - [ArXiv 2025]  A survey about controllable video generation: This repo is the official awesome of "Controllable video generation: A survey".
 - [awesome-korean-llm](https://github.com/NomaDamas/awesome-korean-llm) - Awesome list of Korean Large Language Models.
 - [frontend-tools](https://github.com/felipefialho/frontend-tools) - :fire_engine: Useful tools to frontenders.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.